bbc/editorial-search-galileo-babel/README.md

     2. When you delete the stack if there is data in the bucket then it will not attempt to delete the bucket.
     3. When you try to create the stack if the bucket already exist then the cloudformation script will not include the bucket creation component.
     4. ```config.json``` contains the aws environment configurations used to create the stack
+    5. This is the link to the galileo bable documentationp page: https://confluence.dev.bbc.co.uk/display/mediatools/Galileo+Babel+User+Guide

 ##### Test the lambda function